CameronBannick/Sales_Predictions/README.md

-# Sales Predictions Data Report
+# Sales Report
-The goal is understand the relationship between characteristics of items and how much revenue they generate.
-# Data Dictionary
+## Introduction
+    As the grocery franchise approached its third decade of operation, it was decided to analyze the data collected over the years to find insights that can aid in potential growth for the franchise.The goal of this report is exactly that.
+## The data
+Item_Identifier:           Unique identifier
+Item_Weight:               Items weight lbs

--Item_Fat_Content:	Described as Low Fat or Regular
+Item_Fat_Content:          Low fat or regular fat

--Item_Visibility: A percentage quanifying how easily items were seen by customers

--Item_Type: Which food group the item in questioning

--Item_MRP: How much the product is sold for

--Item_Outlet_Sales: How much money the item generated

-# Questions adressed
+Item_Visibility:           Metric for visibility
+Item_Type:                 Food group
+Item_MRP:                  Item price
+Outlet_Identifier:         Unique Identifier
+Outlet_Establishment_Year: Year opened
+Outlet_Size:               Store size
+Outlet_Location_Type:      Location type
+Outlet_Type:               Store type
+Item_Outlet_Sales:         Total item outlet sales

+## Exploratory data analysis
- ## How much revenue does each item bring in?
+ ### How much revenue does each item bring in?
 ![image](https://user-images.githubusercontent.com/109917853/210278775-4797fae2-ee4f-4fd6-9b50-8beb7c4f314a.png)
 The histogram shows the distribution of how many items (Item Count) have an Item Outlet Sale of a certain amount (Item Outlet Sales ($)) It shows our minimum and maximum sales as well as the mean (average) and it shows us that most items bring in sales between $34 and $2200.
 ![image](https://user-images.githubusercontent.com/109917853/210279362-65a5b3c2-d2aa-47cc-bbdb-7ed153543de3.png)